atmelcorp/proximetry-cloud-agent/documentation/prox_agent.rst

     Device model id and Device model version uniquely identifies Device Model and its capabilities (Configuration Parameters, Statistics and Alerts) defined in the Proximetry Portal.
 The provided Device Model definition must exist on the Proximetry Porta.
 * Activation code: PROX_ACTIVATION_CODE
     Device activation code is a 74-char length alphanumeric string assigned to your Proximetry Portal account.
-The device activation code can be found under “Provisioning->Device Activation Codes” in the Proximetry Portal main menu.
+The device activation code can be found under "Provisioning->Device Activation Codes" in the Proximetry Portal main menu.
 * Device name: PROX_DEVICE_NAME
     An initial device name string that will be reported to the Proximetry Portal for device identification.
 This string can be used in the search field to quickly find a device in the Proximetry Portal.
     Note that the device name can be modified by the Operator from the Proximetry Portal Web UI be the name.